 RADIO SADIE started in television as a kids’ TV presenter on TVB, ITV and Disney Channel.
 She presented fact ent and performed in comedy sketch shows Stripped Off, Sack the Writer, Pop Stars, Dinner Party, How Not To Break Into, Living in a Box, The Del Vecchios & The Bottom Line for BBC3, E4, Channel 4, MTV, cable & web.

 She played Wanda in US western film West of Thunder (2012) and an actress of ill repute in British comedy film FLIM The Movie (2014).
-The former won several awards at film festivals and Best Film on Human Rights and Best Film on Peace from the USA Political Film Society in 2013.
-The latter was nominated for the Raindance Award at the British Independent Film Awards in Dec.
-2014.
-In 2019-2020 she co-produced Transference: A Bipolar Love Story with Contro Vento Films and Mental Ideas.
-In Feb 2020 the film was selected by the New York Socially Relevant Film Festival in the Narrative Feature category.
+In 2019-2020 she co-produced Transference: A Bipolar Love Story through Mental Ideas with the same director and crew who produced Flim, Contro Vento Films.
+In Feb 2020 the film reached the competition stage of the New York Socially Relevant Film Festival in the Narrative Feature category, among 4 other films.
+In March it was selected for the Arizona International Film Festival and Buenos Aires International Film Festival.
+In April the film was offered distribution by New York’s 1091 Media.